Daniel-Schroeder15/Movies_project/README.md

 File: “PCA_Hierarchical_Clustering_Movies”: We tried PCA_Hierarchical_Clustering but the explained variance when 2 components were taken was only (0.075, 0.047).

-We also tried the ramdom forest because the feature importance, but the model did not work very well trying to get the score_prediction.
+We also tried the random forest because the feature importance, but the model did not work very well trying to get the score_prediction.

 ### **Machine Learning Final Results
 - Logistic Regression Model